 2. Where is it?

-Switzerland is small, central European country bordering with five nations: Liechtenstein, Germany, Austria, Italy and France.
-By its size, Switzerland is ranked as 132nd country in the world and 31st in Europe.
+Switzerland is a small, central European country bordering five nations: Liechtenstein, Germany, Austria, Italy, and France.
+By its size, Switzerland is ranked the 132nd country in the world and 31st in Europe.

 3. Visa requirements

-As with many countries, your passport must be valid for at least three months after you complete visit to Switzerland, so please plan ahead.
-Switzerland is part of Schengen agreement and visa for any of the countries from the Schengen group is also valid for Switzerland.
+As with many countries, your passport must be valid for at least three months after you complete your visit to Switzerland, so please plan ahead.
+Switzerland is part of the Schengen agreement and a visa for any of the countries from the Schengen group is also valid for Switzerland.

 More info about visa requirements for Schengen countries.

-The rest of countries require visa and details can be found here.
+The rest of the countries require visas and details can be found here.

 4. Getting there

-Getting to Switzerland is the best via one of several international airports, such as Zurich (ZRH), Geneva (GVA) or Bern (BRN), or via train, bus or car from neighboring country.
-If you have plenty of time, then driving throughout any of the scenic routes is the best choice.
+Getting to Switzerland is the best via one of several international airports, such as Zurich (ZRH), Geneva (GVA), or Bern (BRN), or via train, bus, or car from a neighboring country.
+If you have plenty of time, then driving through any of the scenic routes is the best choice.

 Here are some flight offers to Switzerland from the US: